TelepathicGrunt/WorldBlender/README.md

 <p><span style="font-size: 14px;">&nbsp; &nbsp;Currently as of right now, here is the alphabetical list of 1.16.3 mods that does work with the latest 1.16.3 version of World Blender.
 Let me know if another mod works with World Blender and I'll add it to this list!</span></p>
 <p style="font-size: 14px;">&nbsp;<br /><span style="font-size: 14px;"><strong>1.16.3 COMPATIBLE MODS LIST:</strong></span></p>
 <div class="spoiler">
 <p>Please help!
 College drained my time out of me like a vampire!
 Let me know what mods works with World Blender!
-(Or doesn't work.
-Someone always breaks my mod lmao)</p>
+(Or doesn't work)</p>
 <p>&nbsp;</p>
 <p><a style="font-size: 14px;" href="https://www.curseforge.com/minecraft/mc-mods/animalium">-Animalium</a></p>
 <p><a style="font-size: 14px;" href="https://www.curseforge.com/minecraft/mc-mods/aquaculture">-Aquaculture 2</a></p>